In this article:

 Celiac disease is an immune-mediated disorder marked by a total intolerance to gluten.

-Therefore, banana flour can be utilized as a substitute in various dishes to widen the food choices for people with celiac disease.
+Studies found that pasta made with green banana flour may be beneficial due to the nutrient-rich properties of bananas.
+(11)(12) Therefore, banana flour can be utilized as a substitute in various dishes to widen the food choices for people with celiac disease.

 6. Helps with heart health